willwooten/bitcoin_price_oracle/README.md

     * this version: 30.9 seconds
 * Uses asynchronous RPC calls when possible.
 * Gets RPC config from bitcoin.conf file if available in default ~/.bitcoin folder.
 Accepts environment variables as alternative.
-* Args allow for getting a range of dates.
+* Args allow for getting a range of dates or a specific date.
 * Creates RPC class for async requests to the node.
 * Creates classes for BlockOscillator, PriceBins, and Stencil
 * Add GitHub Workflow with linting.